National Centre for Physics: Foundation

-The National Centre for Physics came into reality when Prof. Riazuddin arranged a one-day symposium on Frontiers of Fundamental Physics on 27 January 1999 at the Institute of Physics of Quaid-e-Azam University, only seven months before the recent tests, (Chagai-I).
-All the leading scientists of the country and some visitors from CERN attended this symposium and they provided their support.
-Prof. Riazuddin being the founding father of NCP, was its first Director-General and it was inaugurated by Dr. Ishfaq Ahmad, Chairman of Pakistan Atomic Energy Commission during this period, on 16 May 2000.
-The Director General of European Organization for Nuclear Research (CERN), Dr. Luciano Maiani and distinguished members of his delegation, the Vice-Chancellor of Quaid-i-Azam University, Dr. Tariq Saddiqui and other dignitaries, witnessed the inauguration.
-The first academic faculty of this institute were included Munir Ahmad Khan, Pervez Hoodbhoy, Fiazuddin, Masud Ahmad, and Ishfaq Ahmad, who first presented their physics papers to the institutes and CERN.
+The National Centre for Physics was founded after Riazuddin arranged a one-day symposium on Frontiers of Fundamental Physics on 27 January 1999 at the Institute of Physics of Quaid-e-Azam University, seven months after Pakistan's first successful nuclear weapons test.
+Many leading scientists of Pakistan and some visitors from CERN attended this symposium and provided their support.

+Riazuddin was NCP's first director-general, and it was inaugurated by Ishfaq Ahmad, chairman of the Pakistan Atomic Energy Commission during this period, on 16 May 2000.
+The director general of the European Organization for Nuclear Research (CERN), Luciano Maiani, was among those to witness the inauguration.
+NCP's first academic faculty included Munir Ahmad Khan, Pervez Hoodbhoy, Fiazuddin, Masud Ahmad, and Ishfaq Ahmad, who first presented papers to the institutes and CERN.

-In 2008, Dr. Hamid Saleem became its Director-General after, his predecessor and founding father of NCP, Prof. Riazuddin, who was made lifetime Director General Emeritus.
-The vision of Prof. Riazuddin to make NCP one of the leading Physics institute of Pakistan is now being carried by Dr. Hamid Saleem.
+In 2008, Hamid Saleem became its director-general and Riazuddin was made lifetime director general emeritus..

-NCP offers research in different branches of Physics such as particle Physics, computational physics, Astrophysics, Cosmology, Atmospheric physics, Atomic, molecular, and optical physics, Chemical physics, Condensed matter physics, (Fluid dynamics, Laser Physics, Mathematical physics, Plasma Physics·, Quantum field theory, Nano Physics, Quantum information theory.
+NCP is responsible for research in branches of physics including particle physics, computational physics, astrophysics, cosmology, atmospheric physics, atomic, molecular, and optical physics, chemical physics, condensed matter physics, fluid dynamics, laser physics, mathematical physics, plasma physics·, quantum field theory, nano physics and quantum information theory.